The Place Beyond the Pines: Development

 Cianfrance's inspiration for the story first started when he saw Abel Gance's 1927 silent film Napoleon, which uses a triptych (three-screen) technique to play out multiple stories at once.
 In 2007, the birth of Cianfrance's second son reignited the idea, and he started to think about being a father again and the responsibilities involved.
 "That got me to thinking about the fire I felt inside me, which had been with me for as long as I could remember.
 It helped me to do many things.
 But it was also, many times, a destructive and painful force", he said.
 He stated it was important for him, as an artist, to do something personal and challenging.
 He also read the works of Jack London, including the novel The Call of the Wild, and became intrigued with the idea of legacy and what our ancestors had to do for survival.
 Shortly, Cianfrance met Ben Coccio, who shared a similar interest of books and films, and they began writing the screenplay.
 The third screenwriter, Darius Marder, joined the project four months before principal photography began.

 Meanwhile, Cianfrance was still working on the film Blue Valentine (2010), which stars Ryan Gosling.
 In 2007, Gosling told him about a fantasy which involved "robbing a bank, on a motorcycle, and then making a very specific getaway."
 Cianfrance told Gosling, "You've got to be kidding me, I'm writing that movie right now."
-The pair shared numerous identical ideas, and knew that The Place Beyond the Pines would be another opportunity to work together again.
+The pair shared numerous identical ideas, and knew that The Place Beyond the Pines would be an opportunity to work together again.
 Cianfrance envisioned the story to be about fathers and sons, masculine identity, "reinvention or transformation of the self for a man over a period".
 He added, "It's about legacy—what we're born with and what we pass on.
 It's about the choices we make and how those choices echo throughout generations.
 It's a classic tale of the sins of the father being visited upon the son".